studioespresso/craft3-facebook-catalog/README.md

             price: 'fieldHandle',
             currency: 'USD' // ISO code of the currency you want to use }) }}

+If each of these fields are not pressent in the array, the feed will fail to validated and throw an expection.

 ---
 Brought to you by [Studio Espresso](https://studioespresso.co/en)